telerik/xaml-docs/controls/radtabcontrol/general-information/key-features.md

 * __Tab Content__ - place any kind of controls inside your tab items and build complex and flexible tabbed user interfaces.

-* __Templates__ – __RadTabControl__ has built in templates support, which gives you the power to fully customize the look & feel of your tab control.
+* __Templates__ – RadTabControl has built in templates support, which gives you the power to fully customize the look & feel of your tab control.
 Use Expression Blend to edit existing templates or create new ones.
-[Read more]({%slug radtabcontrol-templating-overview%})

 * __Powerful DataBinding__ - __RadTabControl__ can be bound to various data source types, such as Objects, Collections, XML and WCF services.
 [Read more]({%slug radtabcontrol-features-data-binding%})

 * __Header Content__ – customize the header content of your __RadTabControl__ anyway you want.
 It is easy to put an image or other type of control inside your tab headers.
-[Read more]({%slug radtabcontrol-templating-custom-header-template%})
+[Read more]({%slug radtabcontrol-appearance-customizing-tab-items%})

 * __Multi-line Tabs__ – group your tab items in different rows, separating them by some specific criteria.
 Just use the __RadTabItem__’s property __IsBreak.__ Once set, all tab items which are after that tab will be placed on a new row.
 [Read more]({%slug radtabcontrol-features-multiline-tabs%})